hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

 This protocol is intended to be a compliment to the foundational (issuance, verification) protocols for credential lifecycle management in support of the [Verifiable Credentials Specification](https://www.w3.org/TR/verifiable-claims-data-model/).
 Overtime, it is assumed that the exchange of original source documents will no longer be necessary as digital credentials become ubiquitous.
 In the meantime, the trust in and access to KYC documents can be achieved in private peer to peer relationships using the [Peer DID Spec](https://github.com/openssi/peer-did-method-spec).

 ### User Stories
-An example of the applicability of this protocol to real world user scenarios is discussed in the context of a [digital notary](./digital_notary_usecase.md) where the credential issuing institution is not the issuer of the original source document(s).
+An example of the applicability of this protocol to real world user scenarios is discussed in the context of a [decentralized digital notary](./digital_notary_usecase.md) where the credential issuing institution is not the issuer of the original source document(s).

 ### KYC Document Types
-The following, *non-exhaustive*, list of common KYC Documents are used for establishing *proof of identity*, *proof of address*.
+The following, *non-exhaustive*, list of common KYC Documents are used for establishing *proof of identity* and *proof of address*.
 They are often accompanied with a recent photograph.
 Since this protocol is intended to be agnostic of business and regulatory processes, the types of acceptable KYC documents will vary.

 | Proof Type | Sample Documents |
 | --- | --- |